ganeti/ganeti/doc/admin.rst

 6. Remove the ganeti state directory (``rm -rf /var/lib/ganeti/*``), replacing the path with the correct path for your installation.

+7. If using RBD, run ``rbd unmap /dev/rbdN`` to unmap the RBD disks.
+   Then remove the RBD disk images used by Ganeti, identified by their UUIDs (``rbd rm uuid.rbd.diskN``).

 On the master node, remove the cluster from the master-netdev (usually ``xen-br0`` for bridged mode, otherwise ``eth0`` or similar), by running